rly0nheart/netlasso/README.md

 # Usage

-You can start searching by calling **Net Lasso** with the a search query
+You can start searching by calling **Net Lasso** with a search query

 ```commandline
 netlasso <query_string>